peass-ng/PEASS-ng/linPEAS/README.md

       -q Do not show banner
       -e Perform extra enumeration
-      -s SuperFast (don't check some time consuming checks) - Stealth mode -a All checks (1min of processes and su brute) - Noisy mode, for CTFs mainly -w Wait execution between big blocks of checks -N Do not use colours
+      -s SuperFast (don't check some time consuming checks) - Stealth mode -a All checks except regexes - Noisy mode, for CTFs mainly -r Activate Regexes (this can take from some mins to several hours) -f </FOLDER/PATH> Execute linpeas to search passwords/file permissions misconfigs inside a folder -w Wait execution between big blocks of checks -N Do not use colours
       -D Debug mode
-      -P Indicate a password that will be used to run 'sudo -l' and to bruteforce other users accounts via 'su' -o Only execute selected checks (system_information,container,procs_crons_timers_srvcs_sockets,network_information,users_information,software_information,interesting_files).
+      -P Indicate a password that will be used to run 'sudo -l' and to bruteforce other users accounts via 'su' -o Only execute selected checks (system_information,container,procs_crons_timers_srvcs_sockets,network_information,users_information,software_information,interesting_files,api_keys_regex).
 Select a comma separated list.
       -L Force linpeas execution.
       -M Force macpeas execution.
       -d <IP/NETMASK> Discover hosts using fping or ping.
 Ex: -d 192.168.0.1/24 -p <PORT(s)> -d <IP/NETMASK> Discover hosts looking for TCP open ports (via nc).
 By default ports 22,80,443,445,3389 and another one indicated by you will be scanned (select 22 if you don't want to add more).
 You can also add a list of ports.
 Ex: -d 192.168.0.1/24 -p 53,139
       -i <IP> [-p <PORT(s)>] Scan an IP using nc.
 By default (no -p), top1000 of nmap will be scanned, but you can select a list of ports instead.
 Ex: -i 127.0.0.1 -p 53,80,443,8000,8080
       -t Automatic network scan (host discovery and port scanning) - This option writes to files Notice that if you specify some network scan (options -d/-p/-i but NOT -t), no PE check will be performed
 ```

 ## Hosts Discovery and Port Scanning